Nonparametric inference for fractional diffusion: The Nadaraya--Watson type estimator

-with a "fractional bracket" defined by $ \prec M^{(\a)}\succ_t = \int_0^t (t-s)^{2\a} N^2 ( \frac{X_s -x}h ) ds$.
-This is to our knowledge the first result of asymptotic behavior for fractional martingales.
-Unfortunately the technics we employed to prove this convergence are not adapted to prove a similar result for a fractional martingale with $\a<0$.
+with a ``fractional bracket'' defined by $ \prec M^{({\alpha})}\succ_t = \int_0^t (t-s)^{2{\alpha}} N^2 ( \frac{X_s -x}h ) \,\d s$.
+This is to our knowledge the first result of asymptotic behaviour for fractional martingales.
+Unfortunately the technics we employed to prove this convergence are not adapted to prove a similar result for a fractional martingale with ${\alpha}<0$.
 See also \cite{s-expo} for further discussions on this topic. \end{remi}

 Now we will work under the one-sided dissipative Lipschitz condition that ensures the ergodic properties of the observation process $X$.
-Before stating the main result of this paper, we make the following non-degeneracy assumption of the stationary solution. \begin{hyp} The law of $\bar X$ is non-degenerate in a neighborhood of $x$: for any small bandwidth $h$ it holds
+Before stating the main result of this paper, we make the following non-degeneracy assumption of the stationary solution. \begin{hyp} The law of $\bar X$ is non-degenerate in a neighbourhood of $x$: for any small bandwidth $h$ it holds

 \end{hyp} \begin{remi} It seems important to understand when the law of the stationary solution is non-degenerate.
 This will be certainly the subject of future works.
 It is obviously true if the distribution of $\bar X$ has full support.
-Nevertheless, the above hypothesis is satisfied in the case of the ergodic fractional Ornstein-Uhlenbeck process. \end{remi} \begin{theo} We assume that Hypotheses \ref{hypb}.b) and \ref{hypb}.c) hold true. \\ When the whole trajectory is observed, the Nadaraya-Watson estimator is consistent:
+Nevertheless, the above hypothesis is satisfied in the case of the ergodic fractional Ornstein--Uhlenbeck process. \end{remi} \begin{theo} We assume that Hypotheses \textup{\ref{hypb}(b)} and \textup{(c)} hold true.